rrwick/Badread/test/README.md

 Badread comes with a few automated tests to help with development and spotting bugs.

-To run the tests, execute this command from Porechop's root directory:
+To run the tests, execute this command from Badread's root directory:
 ```
 python3 -m unittest
 ```